Should I set up a family trust?

 A family trust is a discretionary fund that holds valuable family assets and distributes income to its beneficiaries.

 In Australia, family trusts are established by trustees: in this instance, parents.
-The trustees can fill their family trust with profit from their family business, and the trust will then distribute that income to its beneficiaries: the children, grandchildren and their spouses.
+The trustees can fill their family trust with profit from their family business, and the trust will then distribute that income to its beneficiaries; they’re often set up to benefit the children, grandchildren and spouses of the trustees.
 The trustees determine the value of the distribution each beneficiary receives.

 How a family trust works